 Most modern planes deplane and board from the left-hand side and run technical orders from the right-hand side.
 Until the 1960s, before the construction of jet bridges, airplanes would often park close to and parallel to the terminal.

-While the captain sits at the left and the pilot is responsible for taxiing and parking, it is easier and the pilot can judge and control better.
+While the captain sits on the left and the pilot is responsible for taxiing and parking, it is easier and the pilot can judge and control better.
 Nowadays, airplanes have followed this historic habit.
 Airplanes are fuelled on the right, bags are loaded on the right and most of the cleaning & catering vehicles also park on the right-hand side. which reason do you feel is more convenient?

 - https://en.wikipedia.org/ (Cover Image)